timothywarner/copilot-cert-prep/README.md

 ## 📋 Prerequisites

-- 💻 Basic understanding of coding in any language (Python, JavaScript, etc.)
+- 💻 Basic understanding of coding
 - 🌐 Experience using GitHub, Visual Studio Code, or Visual Studio
 - 🤖 Familiarity with version control, debugging, and code refactoring
-- 📝 Basic understanding of DevOps concepts like CI/CD pipelines
+- 📝 Basic understanding of DevOps concepts

 ## 👨‍🏫 Instructor Contact